logo.svg

 Photo by RODNAE Productions on Pexels

-Traditional Food for Eid
+Traditional Food For Eid

 Eid al Fitr is traditionally celebrated with a large feast and traditional foods.
 Together, families, neighborhoods, and relatives visit one another and share meals to commemorate Eid.
 Following are a few of the most well-liked traditional foods consumed on Eid: